zimavi/crucifixmod/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+(Write everything, that you did to find the bug)

 **To Reproduce**
 Steps to reproduce the behavior: